Capacity of Locally Recoverable Codes: Introduction

 An impossibility result in this regard gives a lower bound on the gap, while an achievability scheme gives an upper bound on the gap.
-Our results are summarized in Table~\ref{tab:results}.
+Our results for LRCs with parameter $r$ (Definition~\ref{def1}) are summarized in Table~\ref{tab:results}.
 Here, $h(x) \equiv -x\log_2 x -(1-x)\log_2(1-x)$ is the binary entropy function.
 While the results hold for binary-input channels, it is not difficult to extend the for the $q$-ary case.
 For the BEC and BSC, the results are also plotted in Fig.~\ref{fig:cap} for $r=2$.
 Note that, we are able to exactly calculate the capacity for BEC, while we have tight upper and lower bounds for BSC.

+It is of interest to compare the results of Table~\ref{tab:results} with the results on rate vs. minimum distance trade-off for LRCs from existing literature.
+Note that, even in standard error-correcting codes, and in asymptotics, the upper and lower bounds on the rate vs. minimum distance trade-off do not match.
+This is reflected in corresponding bounds for LRCs too~\cite{cadambe2015bounds}.
+Moreover, for LRCs these bounds can be quite cumbersome~\cite{agarwal2018combinatorial}.
+One insightful (though sub-optimal) bound maybe the {\em Gilbert-Varshamov}-type bound presented in \cite[Eq.~(12)]{cadambe2015bounds}, which says that there exists a family of $(n,Rn,r,2)$-LRC with minimum distance $\delta n,$ such that

+The ``gap'' from the actual Gilbert-Varshamov bound here is $\frac{1}{r+1}\log_2(1+(1-2\delta)^{r+1}),$ which bears similarity with the analogous terms of Table~\ref{tab:results}.

-To prove the lower (converse) and upper bounds for BEC we rely on simple information inequalities and random coding methods.
+To prove the lower and upper bounds for BEC we rely on simple information inequalities and random coding methods.
+The main idea behind the converse bound is that if a coordinate of a codeword and its repair group are both unerased then there is redundant information.
 It is difficult to extend the converse bounding arguments to other channels.
 However in some sense BEC is the `best' channel among all binary input memoryless symmetric channels \cite{korner1977comparison}.
 We can use that fact to lower bound the gap to capacity for more general channels including BSC.
 A random coding method for BSC also gives the upper bound on gap to capacity for any binary input channels by the same argument, as BSC is the `worst' among all in the same sense.

-Our results holds for some extended definition of locally recoverable codes \cite{prakash2012optimal}. \begin{definition} A code $\cC\subset Q^n$ of cardinality $q^k$ is said to have the $(\rho,r)$ {\em locality property} (to be an $(n,k,r,\rho)$ LRC code) where $\rho\geq 2$, if each coordinate $i\in [n]$ is contained in a subset $\cR_i\subset [n]$ of size at most $r+\rho -1$ such that the restriction $\cC_{\cR_i}$ of the code $\cC$ to the coordinates in $\cR_i$ forms a code of distance at least $\rho$.
-Notice that the values of any $\rho-1$ coordinates of $\cR_i$ are determined by the values of the remaining $|\cR_i|-(\rho-1)\leq r$ coordinates, thus enabling local recovery. $\cR_i$ is called the repair group of coordinate $i$. \end{definition} As an example, we show an upper bound on gap to capacity for LRCs with $\rho=3$, and give directions for the general case (see, Sec.~\ref{sec:general}).
+This notion of `best' and `worst' channels are formalized and discussed in detail later.